kayode-adechinan/zod-endpoint/README.md

 // Bridge the endpoint spec to a service which is independent
 // of http
-bridge(getPostsEndpoint, {
+bridge(getPostsEndpoint)
+.through({

-    // Return the zod type which will be used
+    // We receive a zod type that can be used to parse
-    // to parse the request object
+    // the incoming request.
     //
-    // The received type argument is derived from specification endpoint
-    // and here we will transform the data to return something that the
+    // We augment this type with transformations to generate the
-    // service expects
+    // input our service expects.
     inputType: (it) =>
         it.transform((it) => ({
             id: it.params.id,